ditodamaru/hadacan_ros/README.md

-# Joystick Remote Control for HADA H500 Sprayer CANBUS-Based Protocol and software Stack Interface to ROS
+# Joystick Remote Control for HADA H500 Sprayer CANBUS-Based Protocol and Software Stack Interface to ROS

 This ROS package was tested under ROS 1 Melodic installed on Ubuntu 18.04 and Joytron MXSwitch Bluetooth Joystick version was used to test the functionality.
 Other joystick brand and version may need adjustment.